derbenoo/ts-configurable/README.md

 #### TypeError: Class constructor BaseConfig cannot be invoked without 'new'

 This error occurs when a custom class extends the `BaseConfig` class and the TypeScript compiler target is below ES6.
-The root cause for the issue is that the ts-configurable package is compiled with the ES6 target and an ES5 class cannot extend an ES6 class (classes are compiled to functions in ES5 while ES6 natively supports classes).
+The root cause for this issue is that the ts-configurable package is compiled with the ES6 target and an ES5 class cannot extend an ES6 class (classes are compiled to functions in ES5 while ES6 natively supports classes).
 Therefore, this error can be fixed by setting the compiler target to ES6 or higher:

 ```json
 // tsconfig.json